baremixas/Differential-Evolution/README.md

 # Differential Evolution Algorithm

-The application was created as university project.
+The application was created as university project in a team consisting of [baremixas](https://github.com/baremixas) and [bartekEhu](https://github.com/bartekEhu).

 ## Table of contents
 * [General info](#general-info)